purestorage/helm-charts/pure-k8s-plugin/README.md

 ## Assigning Pods to Nodes

-It is possible to make flex-daemon and provisioner to run on specific nodes using `nodeSelector`, `toleration` and `affinity`.
+It is possible to make flex-daemon and provisioner run on specific nodes using `nodeSelector`, `toleration` and `affinity`.
 You can set these config separately for flex-daemon and provisioner (e.g. `flexDaemon.nodeSelector`).
-The unprefixed parameters have been deprecated but will still be used as a fallback if the prefixed parameters are not set. (e.g. if `nodeSelector` is set but `provisioner.nodeSelector` is not, provisioner will use the value of `nodeSelector` as a fallback) This makes sure the behaviour is backward compatible.
+The unprefixed parameters have been deprecated but will still be used as a fallback if the prefixed parameters are not set. (e.g. if `nodeSelector` is set but `provisioner.nodeSelector` is not, provisioner will use the value of `nodeSelector` as a fallback) This makes sure the behavior is backward compatible.

-## Install the plugin in a separate namespace(i.e. project)
+## Install the plugin in a separate namespace (i.e. project)
 For security reason, it's strongly recommended to install the plugin in a separate namespace/project.
 Make sure the namespace is existing, otherwise create it before installing the plugin.

 Customize your values.yaml including arrays info (replacement for pure.json), and then install with your values.yaml.

-Dry run the installation, and make sure your values.yaml working correctly.
+Dry run the installation, and make sure your values.yaml is working correctly:
 ```
 helm install --name pure-storage-driver pure/pure-k8s-plugin --namespace <namespace> -f <your_own_dir>/yourvalues.yaml --dry-run --debug
 ```

-Run the Install
+Run the Install:
 ```
 # For Openshift only:
 #   you need to add the privileged securityContextConstraints (scc) to the service account which is created for plugin installation.